The function converts a graph to a collection of

 An S3 object of class "ML" is returned.
 It is a list of 5 objects:

-"data", input training data subset mapping graph nodes.
+"data", input data subset mapping graph nodes.

 By mapping data onto the input graph, SEMml()